 Step Four: Determine Tufting Placement

-For this step, it’s best to use a measuring tape.
+For this step, it’s best to use measuring tape.
 Determine where the holes for the tufts should be.
-Many people choose diamond patterns because it’s a classic.
-The holes should have an equal distance between them.
+Many people choose diamond patterns because they’re classic.
+The holes should be an equal distance apart.
 Use the marker to mark hole placement.
 When you’re done, drill a hole into each marking.

 Step Five: Attach Foam and Batting